bildungsroman/github-battle/README.md

 - separation of concerns - mix JS and HTML as part of one app
 - react component: a collection of HTML, CSS, JS, and some internal data specific to that component
 - React components === Kolaches of the web.
 They have everything you need, wrapped in a delicious composable bundle
+- instead of composing functions to get some value, compose functions to get some UI
+- pure function --> consistency and predictability
+    - Pure functions always return the same result given the same arguments.
+    - Pure function's execution doesn't depend on the state of the application.
+    - Pure functions don't modify the variables outside of their scope.
 -

 ## Basic React component